M0nica/nextjs-netlify-form-example/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `pages/index.js`.
+You can start editing the Contact Form page by modifying `pages/contact.js`.
 The page auto-updates as you edit the file.

 ## Learn More